nadea287/job-harvest/README.md

 php artisan key:generate
 ~~~

-You can run migration and seeder command like bellow:
+You can run migration and seeder command like:
 ~~~
 php artisan migrate
 ~~~